-A post-secondary degree is not mandatory for this occupation, but training in subjects such as medical terminology, anatomy, physiology, phlebotomy, and EKG technology can give an applicants an edge when seeking a position.
-Our Patient Care Technician Program combines classroom study with an externship to provide practical experience in caring for patients in a hospital or other medical setting.
+A post-secondary degree is not mandatory for this occupation, but training in subjects such as medical terminology, anatomy, physiology, phlebotomy, and EKG technology can give applicants an edge when seeking a position.

-The Bureau of Labor Statistics reports the median annual wage for patient care technicians is $24,400 per year.
-This healthcare career field is expected to grow at an above-average rate of 21 percent and also provides opportunities for employees to advance into higher paying positions with more responsibility.
+The Bureau of Labor Statistics reports the median annual wage for patient care technicians is $28,530 per year, $13.72 per hour.
+The industry is expected to have 177,700 new positions by 2026, up 11% from the 2016 figure of approximately 1,564,300 active positions.
+This career field provides opportunities for employees to advance into higher paying positions with more responsibility.